MinaRadenkovic/Classification-of-Chess-Endings/README.md

 The system uses Syzygy tablebase data and implements a multi-task learning approach with CNN+RNN architecture for robust endgame analysis.

+## 📋 Project Specification

+**Project Title**: Chess Endgame Classification using Computer Intelligence Methods
+**Author**: Mina Radenković SV76/2022
+**Course**: Computer Intelligence Fundamentals

+### Problem Definition
+The problem we solve is automatic recognition and classification of chess endgames.
+Input is a chess position in FEN (Forsyth–Edwards Notation) format, and output is:
+- Classification of endgame type (e.g., "Rook vs Pawn", "King and Pawn vs King", "Two Rooks vs King", "Rook + Bishop vs Rook")
+- Assessment of win/draw probability

+This way the system helps players understand what type of endgame is being played and how to approach the position.

+### Motivation
+Endgames are one of the most difficult segments of chess to learn.
+Although theoretical tablebases exist (with completely accurate solutions), they are not user-friendly for players who want explanations and training.

+### Practical Applications
+- Help amateurs and club players practice endgames
+- Education in chess schools and online tutorials
+- System can serve for game analysis on platforms like Lichess or Chess.com

+### Dataset
+We use Lichess open database (https://database.lichess.org/), which contains millions of games in PGN format.
+Also, there are endgame tablebases (e.g., Syzygy, https://syzygy-tables.info/) with positions and accurate outcomes.

+### Methodology
+1. Position extraction → PGN → FEN
+2. Preprocessing and labeling of endgame types
+3. Modeling:
+   - CNN/RNN for chess board representation (as images or 8×8×N matrices)
+   - Endgame type classification
+   - Outcome prediction (win/draw/loss)
+4. Training and evaluation
+5. Interface development – simple tutor (enter FEN position → get endgame class, evaluation and advice)

+### Technologies
+- Python
+- scikit-learn and PyTorch (for classification and prediction)
+- python-chess library (https://python-chess.readthedocs.io/) for FEN/PGN work
+- pgn-extract for data extraction
+- pandas, NumPy for data work
+- Matplotlib/Seaborn for visualizations

 ## 🚀 Features

 ### Core Functionality